cran-task-views/MixedModels/MixedModels.md

 The following packages (in addition to `r pkg("bamlss")`) find maximum *a posteriori* fits to Bayesian (G)LMMs by optimization:

 - `r pkg("blme")` wraps `r pkg("lme4", priority = "core")` to add prior distributions.
-- [INLA](https://www.r-inla.org) provides a wide range of latent models (especially for spatial estimation), priors, and distributions.
+- [INLA](https://www.r-inla.org) uses integrated nested Laplace approximation to fit GLMMs using a  wide range of latent models (especially for spatial estimation), priors, and distributions.
    - `r pkg("inlabru")` facilitates spatial modeling using integrated nested Laplace approximation via the R-INLA package.
 Additionally, extends the GAM-like model class to more general nonlinear predictor expressions and implements a log-Gaussian Cox process likelihood for modeling univariate and spatial point processes based on ecological survey data.
    - `r github("inbo/inlatools")` provides tools to set sensible priors and check the dispersion and distribution of INLA models.

+`r pkg("vglmer")` estimates GLMMs by variational Bayesian methods.

 #### Nonlinear mixed models